NK Cells(Natural Killer Cells)

 - Effectively inhibits the proliferation, recurrence, and metastasis of cancer cells.

-- NK cells effectively remove the Cancer Stem Cells (CSC) and Circulating Tumor Cell (CTC) that contribute to the recurrence of cancer to inhibit the proliferation, recurrence, and metastasis of cancer cells.
+- NK cells effectively remove the Cancer Stem Cells (CSC) and Circulating Tumor Cell (CTC).

 NK Cell Activity and its Mechanism